France School Calendar

 Departments

-San Diego Unified School District offers a range of departments that support its mission of providing high-quality education to students.
+The San Diego Unified School District offers a range of departments that support its mission of providing high-quality education to students.
 The Educational Services Department oversees curriculum development, instructional support, and student assessment, ensuring that students receive a comprehensive education that meets academic standards.

 Student Support Services provides resources for students’ physical, mental, and emotional health, including counseling, special education, and health services.
 The Facilities and Operations department maintains school infrastructure, ensuring safe and well-kept learning environments.